Security-Onion-Solutions/securityonion-docs/configuration.rst

 Standalone is similar to Evaluation in that it only requires a single box, but Standalone is more ready for production usage.

-For more information, please see the :ref:`production-deployment` section.
+For more information, please review the :ref:`architecture` section and then follow the :ref:`production-deployment` section.

 Production Server - Distributed Deployment
 ------------------------------------------

 Install Security Onion on the manager node.
 Then install Security Onion on one or more forward, search, or heavy nodes and join to the manager node.

-For more information, please see the :ref:`production-deployment` section.
+For more information, please review the :ref:`architecture` section and then follow the :ref:`production-deployment` section.

 Sending Logs to Separate SIEM
 -----------------------------